 Your baby is about to go through an amazing growth spurt.
-In their first year, babies triple their birth weight.
+Expect your baby to double his or her birth weight by about age 5 -6 months and triple their birth weight by a year of age..
 To grow that much, they need a lot of nutrients -- more than at any other time in their life.

-Experts say breast milk is the best source of nutrition for babies during the first 6 months.
-But if you can't breast-feed, or your baby has special nutritional needs, formula is a good alternative.
+Experts say breast milk is the best source of nutrition for babies during the first 6 months, but formula can be a good alternative.

 Nutrition and Your Growing Baby

 Some of the nutrients babies need to grow and stay healthy include: